alexeibex/alexeibex.github.io/ContractsChapters/Agreements&Promises.md

 #### Qualified Acceptance & Manifestations of Acceptance
 - Conditions on an agreement are considered qualified agreements and are not agreements at all.
-- Offer is a manifestation of an intent to enter into a legal agreement.
+- Offer is a **manifestation** of an intent to enter into a legal agreement.
 - “We must be concerned only with the language actually used, not the language the offeree thought he was using or intended to use.”
 - Mirror Image Rule - **Acceptance must mirror the offer that was made otherwise becomes a new offer.**
   - Exception: Counter Inquiry - Acceptance may be valid despite conditional language if the acceptance is clearly indpendent of the condition.
+  - Qualified acceptance is no acceptance at all
     - See *[Ardente v Horan](Link)*

 #### Acceptance by Performance & Acceptance by Silence